The National Association of Realtors logo and a gavel on a laptop.

 NAR says ThePLS.com, which sued the association and three major MLSs, is dismissing the case.
 But the door is open for it to refile this year.

-The PLS.com, a site focused on pocket listings, filed suit after NAR enacted the policy in 2019, which required MLS participants to share publicly marketed listings with the MLS within one business day.
+The PLS.com, a site focused on pocket listings, filed suit after NAR enacted Clear Cooperation in 2020.
+The policy requires MLS participants to share publicly marketed listings with the MLS within one business day.

 Now comes word that ThePLS.com is withdrawing its case against NAR — just a day after court documents revealed a settlement with the other defendants: California Regional MLS, Bright MLS and MRED.